yousefabdelatif/EgeSLAB/README.md

 # EgeSLAB
 simple logging and benchmarking library
 # what the library can do:
-for now it can :
+for now it can print :
-  1-print the function name ,the file where you have put this function ,the line in which the the function have been called can how much time do it take. the library is just one header ,so you can just ctrl+c ctrl+v it in your projects :)
+  1-print the function name
+  2-the file where you have put this function ,
+  3-the line in which the the function have been called 4-how much time did it take . the library is just one header ,so you can just ctrl+c ctrl+v it in your projects :)